sandragodinhosilva/microbiomes2021/index.markdown

 * Study case: the marine bacterial *Aquimarina* genus

-* <a href='pages/2021_Microbiomes.pdf'> **Hands-on 3: Metagenome mining of SM-BGCs using antiSMASH and BiG-SCAPE**
+* <a href='pages/2021_Microbiomes.pdf'> **Hands-on 3:** Metagenome mining of SM-BGCs using antiSMASH and BiG-SCAPE

 ***
 ### Sources
-The construction of the learning materials for this was inspired in the following sources:
+The construction of these learning materials was inspired in the following sources:
 * [An Introductory Undergraduate course in Bioinformatics](https://rsh249.github.io/bioinformatics/) by [Prof. Rob Harbert](https://github.com/rsh249)
 * [R Carpentries](https://carpentries.org/)